Human rights in South Africa: Health

 South Africa has a plethora of infectious disease cases.
-Malaria is major cause of death because of a lack of resources to treat patients.
+Malaria is significant cause of death because of a lack of resources to treat patients.
 Additionally, the water is dirty with human and industrial waste which contributes to the spread of disease.
 Many deaths are caused by poverty rather than a lack of cures for a disease.
-Poverty is a major reason for death because poor families are not able to afford proper health services and hospitals are not able to buy enough supplies.
+Poverty is a significant reason for death because low-income families are not able to afford proper health services, and hospitals are not able to buy enough supplies.
 Additionally, people living in South Africa who are illegal immigrants lack resources for health care that is non-emergency.
 For example, many of the people living in the Hillbrow Health Precinct are not legal and have poor health resources.
 Specifically, some hospital buildings were built before World War II.
 Furthermore, the Hillbrow community has high rates of Sexually Transmitted Diseases.

 East Rand Hospital.
 There are not enough beds for the patients.

 HIV/AIDS

 South Africa has the largest number of people living with HIV/AIDS in the world, 7.5 million as of 2021.
 It was first detected in 1982.
 The disease was first detected in homosexuals, but it rapidly spread to heterosexuals.
 Because of the rapid spread, the government tried to step in and help.
-However, South Africa was in the last years of apartheid during the time when HIV/AIDS was becoming an epidemic.
+However, South Africa was in the last years of apartheid when HIV/AIDS was becoming an epidemic.
 Thus, the South African government had great difficulty mitigating the effect of the epidemic.
 For instance, because of the desegregation of schools and the controversy surrounding that, the government did not focus on providing quality sex education that specifically focused on HIV/AIDS.
 Additionally, the local and federal governments had disagreements about the allocation of funds for HIV/AIDS prevention, thus causing inefficiency and gridlock.
 Also, some of the money allocated to HIV/AIDS prevention was misused.
 For example, a musical called Sarafina II was projected to increase awareness about AIDS and AIDS prevention.
 However, the play was not clear and did not significantly help with sex education.
-Much of the HIV/AIDS treatment and progress have been funded by non-profit organizations such as WHO and UNAIDS.
+Much of the HIV/AIDS treatment and progress has been funded by non-profit organizations such as WHO and UNAIDS.